jhvanderschee/jekyllcodex/_without-plugin/simple-menu.md

 ### How it works

-The navigation of your website should be/is an unordered list.
+The navigation of your website should be an unordered list.
 To get the list items to lighten up when they are active, the script adds an active class to them.
 This class should be styled with CSS.
 To detect which link is active, the script uses 'contains', as you can see in the code bolow.

 [expand]